powerbai-data/bike-share-demand-forecast/data/raw/README.md

 Due to the large file size, the raw trip-level CSV files are not included in this repository.
 Please download the required files directly from the link above if you wish to reproduce the analysis.

+Only the processed daily-level dataset is included in this repository for reproducibility.